changesets/changesets/.changeset/sharp-humans-battle.md

 "@changesets/cli": patch
 ---

-Ensure that version/tag do not touch private packages with privatePackages config
+Ensure that `version`/`tag` do not touch private packages with when versioning/tagging is turned off using `versionPackages` config